burakozdamar/lammps2xyz/README.md

 TODO:
-* Implement argparser to receive atomic kinds from the command line.
+* Implement argparse to receive atomic kinds from the command line.
-* Make it work in tandem with topology file.
+* Make it work in tandem with the topology file.